zowe/docs-site/docs/user-guide/api-mediation/api-mediation-internal-configuration.md

 ## AT-TLS

-The communication server on the z/OS provides a functionality to encrypt HTTP communication for on-platform running jobs called Application Transparent Transport Layer Security - AT-TLS.
-Starting with Zowe version 1.24, it is possible to leverage this within the API Mediation Layer.
+The communication server on z/OS provides a functionality to encrypt HTTP communication for on-platform running jobs.
+This functionality is refered to as Application Transparent Transport Layer Security - AT-TLS.
+Starting with Zowe version 1.24, it is possible to leverage AT-TLS within the API Mediation Layer.
 Each API ML component can run with AT-TLS rules applied.
-Some of them, for example, Discovery service, need to be AT-TLS aware so they can consume information from TLS context.
+Some components, such as the Discovery service, need to be AT-TLS aware so they can consume information from TLS context.
 Such information could be a client certificate.
-To enable AT-TLS profile and disable application TLS in API ML, update instance.env with the following environment variables:
+To enable the AT-TLS profile and disable the TLS application in API ML, update instance.env with the following environment variables:
 ```
 SPRING_PROFILES_ACTIVE=attls
 APIML_SSL_ENABLED=false
 ```
-Although API ML will not handle TLS on its own, it needs to have information around the server certificate that is defined in AT-TLS rule.
-Update the instance.env file with the path to SAF Key ring from AT-TLS rule and specify alias which is being used for Inbound communication:
+While API ML can not handle TLS on its own, the Mediation Layer needs information about the server certificate that is defined in the AT-TLS rule.
+Update the instance.env file with the path to the SAF Key ring from the AT-TLS rule and specify the alias that is used for Inbound communication:
 ```
 KEYSTORE=<SAF-key-ring-from-AT-TLS-rule>
 KEYSTORE_TYPE=JCERACFKS
 KEYSTORE_PASSWORD=<keyring-password>
 KEY_ALIAS=<certificate-alias-from-AT-TLS-rule>
 ```
-**Note**
-This guide will not configure AT-TLS on z/OS.
-It will make API ML works with AT-TLS in place.
+**Note:** This procedure does not configure AT-TLS on z/OS, but rather enablesAPI ML to work with AT-TLS in place.